Greece joins Mediterranean race to win back tourists - WTMJ

 Just a short walk from the famed Rialto bridge, the hotel is usually fully booked year-round but is currently running at 20% occupancy.

 “Normally in January we already get a lot of reservations for the summer.
 That has stopped.
 So we don’t know what’s coming now,” Menardi said.
 “People make reservations, then they cancel.
-It’s kind of a dance.” ___ Gatopoulos reported from Athens, Greece.
-AP staff from across southern Europe contributed.
+It’s kind of a dance.” ___ Derek Gatopoulos reported from Athens, Greece.
+Zeynep Bilginsoy in Istanbul, Turkey, Barry Hatton in Lisbon, Portugal, Karl Ritter in Rome and Joe Wilson in Barcelona, Spain contributed.

 Follow all of AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic, https://apnews.com/hub/coronavirus-vaccine and https://apnews.com/UnderstandingtheOutbreak